-RULES FOR CANDIDATES WISHING TO UNDERTAKE A ONE-YEAR MARSHALL SCHOLARSHIP
+RULES FOR CANDIDATES WISHING TO APPLY FOR A TWO-YEAR MARSHALL SCHOLARSHIP

-Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom in a system of higher education recognised for its excellence.
+Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom, in a system of higher education recognised for its excellence.

-Founded by a 1953 Act of Parliament, Marshall Scholarships are mainly funded by the Foreign, Commonwealth and Development Office and commemorate the humane ideals of the Marshall Plan conceived by US General George C Marshall.
+Founded by a 1953 Act of Parliament, Marshall Scholarships are mainly funded by the Foreign, Commonwealth and Development Office and commemorate the humane ideals of the Marshall Plan conceived by US General George C Marshall, which provided economic aid to the UK after World War II.
 They express the continuing gratitude of the British people to their American counterparts.